ingadhoc/account-invoicing/account_invoice_move_currency/README.rst

 Account Invoice Move Currency
 =============================

-This module extends the functionality of account invoice to allows force the journal entries on an invoice generated save the data in another currency.
-This module adds funcionality to save the secondary currency in the wizard "change" that introduce the module "Account Ux"
+This module extends the functionality of account invoice to allow save the secondary currency data using the wizard "change"  (introduced in "Account Ux" module)

 Installation
 ============

 To install this module, you need to:

-# Just Install the module
+#.
+Just Install the module

 Configuration